Raphico/byte/README.md

 ## Architecture Overview

 The architecture of this project revolves around a streamlined development and deployment process, leveraging Docker in the development environment for consistency and mirroring production conditions.
-For deployment, the project utilizes Vercel and Vercel Postgres Database for database
+For deployment, the project utilizes Vercel and Vercel Postgres Database

 ## Roadmap

-- [ ] Deploy the application to Vercel
+- [x] Deploy the application to Vercel
 - [ ] Setup home page
 - [ ] Add auth with clerk
       and more